remnrem/luna-doc/docs/tut/tut3.md

 additionally instructed Luna to detect spindles:

 ```
- SPINDLES fc=11,15  ftr-dir=annots/
+ SPINDLES fc=11,15 annot=spindles
 ```

 The `fc` options specify the targeted frequencies: slower spindles at 11 Hz and faster spindles at 15 Hz.
-The `ftr-dir` options request that an annotation file be generated (for each individual) to represent the spindle calls -- these can be used as filters, or with Scope, as we'll see below.
+The `annot` options request that an annotations be generated (for each individual) to represent the spindle calls -- these can be used as filters.

 To extract the spindle density (count per minute, `DENS`) we use the following command:

 ```
 destrat out.db +SPINDLES -r CH -c F -v DENS -p 2